15 Safety Guidelines for Reducing Disease Transmission When Diving

 - Avoid touching your tank valve opening or the regulator inlet prior to attaching your regulator to prevent contamination between the tank and regulator.

 - Test your alternate air source by pressing the purge button rather than by breathing from the second stage.
 This is to protect anyone who may need to use your alternate in an out-of-air emergency.
-Use extra vigilance in avoiding an out-of-air situation as breathing from someone else’s air source could pose a health risk to you.

-- Because there is a risk of recontamination when a mouthpiece is changed, not to change the mouthpiece on a disinfected regulator.
+- Because there is a risk of recontamination when a mouthpiece is changed, do not change the mouthpiece on a disinfected regulator.
 If a mouthpiece goes bad during training, ask your instructor for a new disinfected regulator.
 If your mouthpiece must be changed, disinfect your regulator again before using it.

 - Use the low-pressure inflator on your BCD rather than the oral inflator whenever possible.
 Do not put your mouth on your BCD inflator to test it.

 Please note that failure to follow these practices, just as failing to follow any other safe diving practice, could result in permanent expulsion from diving with Aquatic Adventures.
-If you are removed from a class or charter due to behavior that compromises someone’s safety, no refunds of any fees will be granted.
+If you are removed from a class or charter due to behavior that compromises someone else’s safety, no refunds of any fees will be granted.